jlaumonier/mlsurvey/doc/projectmanagement.md

 * Visualization : basic interface query to nosql database
 * Allowing tuple in config hyperparameters (e.g. hidden_layer_sizes for MLPClassifier)
 * save tuple in config
+* using german credit dataset
+* Bug : Visualization workflow crash when dataset has more than 2 dimensions (e.g. load_iris)